huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

 # Source IBM Db2 with Native LUW

-You may want to use [db2ReadLog API](https://www.ibm.com/docs/en/db2/11.1?topic=apis-db2readlog-read-log-records) to read log records from the Db2 database logs, or query the Log Manager for current log state information.
-This page describes how to do that in Arcion when using Db2 as source.
+You may want to use the [db2ReadLog API](https://www.ibm.com/docs/en/db2/11.1?topic=apis-db2readlog-read-log-records) to read log records from the Db2 database logs, or query the Log Manager for current log state information.
+This page describes how to use the db2ReadLog API in Arcion when using Db2 as source.

-## I. Check Permissions
+## I. Check permissions
+The user must possess the following permissions:

-1. The user should have read access on all the databases, schemas, and tables to be replicated.
+1. Read access on all the databases, schemas, and tables that the user wants to replicate.

-2. The user should have read access to following system tables and views:
+2. Read access to following system tables and views:

     a. `SYSIBM.SYSTABLES`